 However, keep a normal water schedule for the first growing season to develop a healthy root system.

-Feeding the plant with a granular and preferably organic fertilizer promotes growth and hardiness.
+Feeding the plant with a granular and preferably organic fertilizer promotes growth and cold hardiness.

 While a granular fertilizer is preferred, it’s OK to use a water-soluble fertilizer.

-Early spring and mid-fall are the best times to fertilizer a zamia pumila plant.
+Early spring and late fall are the best times to fertilizer a zamia pumila plant.

 Fertilizing should be avoided immediately after transplanting and in hot summer months.